john-h-k/jcc/docs/parse.md

 }
 ```

 Because in macro-heavy code, ternary and compound expressions are extremely common, minimising backtracking is essential.
-During the first iteration of bootstrapping the compiler, parsing the `rv32i/emitter.c` file would take ~4s and the `x64/emitter.c` file would stack overflow.
+During the first iteration of bootstrapping the compiler, parsing the `rv32i/emitter.c` file would take ~4s and the `x64/emitter.c` file would stack overflow (both of these use macros extensively for encoding instructions).
 By lifting these prefixes, the parse time of both was reduced to under 50ms.

 Rewriting this code to use full Pratt parsing for unary and binary expressions is on my TODO list as I suspect it will improve performance and be clearer code.